-Grape hyacinths paint the spring landscape in stunning shades of blue, purple, white, or yellow and offer up a sweet scent of grape bubblegum as well.
+Grape hyacinths paint the spring landscape in stunning shades of blue, purple, white, or yellow, while offering up a sweet scent of grape bubblegum as well.
 These easy-care bulbs are frequently mass-planted to create a river effect in borders.
-Their tranquil look makes a great low background to the taller blooms of tulips.
+They make the perfect low companion for the taller blooms of tulips.
 These undemanding small bulbs spread easily in any well-drained garden soil.

-When pairing grape hyacinths with daffodils, be sure to select early-blooming daffodil varieties, such as 'Golden Ducat' and 'Mary Copeland'.
-The same is true for tulips.
+When pairing grape hyacinths with other spring bulbs, be sure to select early-blooming varieties.
+For example, choose daffodil varieties such as 'Golden Ducat' and 'Mary Copeland' that are some of the earliest to bloom.
 Great tulip planting companions include 'Viridiflora', 'Triumph', 'Greigii', and 'Parrot King'.

 Grape hyacinths are planted in the fall.
-Thanks to their small size, they need to be planted just 3 to 4 inches deep.
-Simply dig a shallow trench, arrange the bulbs so they are about one inch apart, and cover with garden soil.
+Thanks to their small size (most grape hyacinth bulbs are the size of a blueberry), they need to be planted just 3 to 4 inches deep.
+They'll look most striking when planted in large drifts of 50 to 100 bulbs.
+One trick to planting large numbers of them is to simply dig a shallow trench, arrange the bulbs so they are about one inch apart, and cover with garden soil.
 Water bulbs well after planting and cover the planting spot with a 2-inch layer of mulch, if desired.

 More Varieties of Grape Hyacinth

 Muscari armeniacum bears small spikes packed with tiny blue bell-shape flowers, sometimes tinged purple, that rise from narrow foliage in mid-spring.
 It grows 6 inches tall.
 Zones 4-9